jstoebel/eds_dashboard/app/views/helps/_clinical_sites.html.md

 ***
 ### Creating a Clinical Site
-To create a new Clincial Site, select the Add New Site located at the top of the Clinical Sites master list.
+To create a new Clinical Site, select the Add New Site located at the top of the Clinical Sites master list.

    ![Add New Button](/help_images/clinical_sites/add_new_site_button.JPG)